francescobrtl/MouseControlSpeaker/README.md

 # MouseControlSpeaker
-A simple code that allows you to fully control your speaker with the mouse
+A simple code in .AHK (AutoHotKey) that allows you to fully control your speaker with the mouse.
+Here the actions:
+Mouse Wheel --> Increase or lower the volume.
+Mouse Side Button 1 --> MUTE ON
+Mouse Side Button 2 --> MUTE OFF